 - Supportive intervention and/or service to the school.

-- Logical consequences including additional time for the student with the teacher or office (detention/missed recesses)
+- Logical consequences including additional time for the student to work with the teacher or office staff during non-instructional times

 - Referral to counseling, administration, and/or community support services.